866-523-8533 (Toll Free)

 Susan represented a relator in an FCA claim against Abbott Laboratories that resulted in a civil settlement of $800 million (total settlement of $1.5 billion).
 This was the fifth largest civil healthcare recovery ever achieved under the FCA.
 Her expertise also takes her to less visible but important cases and causes across the United States.
 Believing that smaller companies cannot be allowed to commit fraud “under the radar,” Susan represents whistleblowers in cases involving smaller-scale fraud.
 The cases, large and small, include fraud against the government in the areas of pharmaceutical sales, defense contracting, provision of health care and home health services, general government sales and small business set asides.

 Susan speaks regularly at local, regional, and national legal conferences on whistleblower-related topics, the False Claims Act and employment law.
-Susan is rated as AV®-Preeminent by the Martindale-Hubbell Peer Review, has consistently been named a “Super Lawyer” since 2008, and was named to the Super Lawyers list of Top 50 Women Attorneys in Minnesota in 2013 and 2015.
-She also recently received the Karla Wahl Dedicated Advocacy Award from the Minnesota Chapter of the National Employment Lawyers Association.
+Susan is rated as AV®-Preeminent by the Martindale-Hubbell Peer Review, has consistently been named a “Super Lawyer” since 2008.
+She also received the 2015 Karla Wahl Dedicated Advocacy Award from the Minnesota Chapter of the National Employment Lawyers Association.

 A graduate of Northwestern University School of Law in Chicago, Illinois, Susan served on the Northwestern Law Review, worked in the Legal Clinic, and graduated Cum Laude and Order of the Coif.
 She then served as a law clerk to the Honorable Robert G. Renner in the United States District Court, District of Minnesota.
 She also has graduate degrees in music and pastoral studies.